jdreaver/rust-os/README.md

   - Consider combining all crates into kernel again now that we support tests
     - Make sure the bitmap-alloc proptest tests are still useful!
 Force a few failures.
 I'm a bit worried that proptest w/ no_std and panic == abort isn't useful
   - Have a way to run tests on boot and return the QEMU exit code with the result.
 Just short circuit to running tests instead of the shell.
-    - Might need to encapsulate compilation + running in a shell script instead of having it in the Makefile, so that `make test` can modify the CMDLINE arguments.
-Or at the very least creating the image must be done in a script.
   - Integration tests:
     - Spawn a bunch of processes and hope we don't crash?
     - maybe some expected failures to ensure we call panic handler?